-Voluntary Assisted Dying may be recommended to Queensland Parliament in March 2020
+Voluntary Assisted Dying Inquiry Report to be released in March 2020

 June 2017 – Raising awareness of Dying With Dignity Qld in regional areas of Qld